Fractionalization of Coset Non-Invertible Symmetry and Exotic Hall Conductance: Lattice Model with Fractionalized Non-Invertible Symmetry

 We then define the projection operator

 and the projection operator

 Now we are ready to describe the cosine symmetry of the $S_3$ quantum double model \eqref{eq:S3double}.
 The generator of the cosine symmetry is given by

 where $|v|$ is the number of vertices.
+This generates an emergent non-invertible symmetry of $S_3$ gauge theory within the low energy subspace where $\Pi^b=1$ is satisfied.
+Within this subspace, $\tilde U_{\theta}$ is expressed as

+This operator \eqref{eq:cosinelattice} generates an exact symmetry of the $S_3$ quantum double model.
+Note that since we have a projector $\Pi^b$ on the right, the operator \eqref{eq:cosinelattice} annihilates the state with electric particle of $\Z_2$ charge conjugation symmetry, while \eqref{eq:cosinelattice_original} does not.

-This generates a non-invertible symmetry of $S_3$ gauge theory. $\mathcal{D}^b$ condenses the Wilson line from the gauged charge conjugation symmetry, resulting in a $\mathbb{Z}_3$ gauge theory. $U_{\theta}$ is an invertible defect in $\mathbb{Z}_3$ gauge theory, and $\Pi^b$ then brings the theory back to $S_3$ gauge theory.
-We note that the form of the operator $\tilde U_{\theta}$ is aligned with the sandwich form \eqref{eq:sandwich_coset}; the operators $\Pi^b$ on the left, $\mathcal{D}^b$ on the right of \eqref{eq:cosinelattice} correspond to half-gauging defects ${D}_{\mathrm{Rep}(\Z_2)}$, $\overline{D}_{\mathrm{Rep}(\Z_2)}$ at a time slice.
+In the expression \eqref{eq:cosinelattice_original}, $\mathcal{D}^b$ condenses the Wilson line for the gauged charge conjugation symmetry, resulting in a $\mathbb{Z}_3$ gauge theory. $U_{\theta}$ is an invertible symmetry in $\mathbb{Z}_3$ gauge theory, and $\Pi^b$ then brings the theory back to $S_3$ gauge theory.
+Due to the projector $\mathcal{D}^b$, it eliminates the electric particle excitation of charge conjugation symmetry from the state.
+Since the particle excitations carry finite energy, its elimination implies that the operator \eqref{eq:cosinelattice_original} only commutes with the Hamiltonian in the subspace without $\Z_2$ electric particles, i.e., $\Pi^b=1$.

+We note that the form of the operator $\tilde U_{\theta}$ is aligned with the sandwich form \eqref{eq:sandwich_coset}; the operators $\Pi^b$ on the left, $\mathcal{D}^b$ on the right of \eqref{eq:cosinelattice_original} correspond to half-gauging defects ${D}_{\mathrm{Rep}(\Z_2)}$, $\overline{D}_{\mathrm{Rep}(\Z_2)}$ at a time slice.
 For the purpose of computing the fusion rule of operators below, we consider the low energy subspace where $\Pi^b=1$ is satisfied.
-Within this subspace, $\tilde U_{\theta}$ is expressed as

 This allows us to derive the fusion rules for the coset symmetry in the absence of electric particle excitations for charge conjugation symmetry.
 If there are such excitations, the fusion rules can be modified to reflect the fractionalization of the symmetry on the excitations.
 We note that for invertible symmetries, the symmetry action on a pair of conjugate excitations is the same as the action on the vacuum, since the projective phases cancel.
 Here, when the symmetry is non-invertible, we need to be more careful about the distinction.

 Below let us derive the properties of the operator:

 \begin{itemize} \item When $\theta=0$,

 Here, note that $\mathcal{D}^b$ can be rewritten as the sum of open string operators